 - answering questions, advising, and educating individuals and groups on what benefits are available from federal, state, county, and local resources

-- representing individuals and presenting claims in VA hearings
+- representing individuals in VA hearings

 VSO's are trained and accredited by the VA or other recognized organizations to provide assistance to veterans, their dependents, and survivors.
-This includes not only applying for federal and state benefits but also providing resources related to the following:
+This includes not only applying for federal and state benefits but also providing information on resources related to the following:

 - Compensation and Pension